Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 Dr. Krishnaswami often describes the brain’s “volume dial” for pain, an analogy that helps patients understand how thoughts and emotions influence intensity without implying blame.

 “When we’re in a situation where we’re in a high danger, high vigilance state, it’s often because a lot is going on – maybe a number of stressors, then maybe there is an illness the body is dealing with.
-That is a lot of input the brain is dealing with, so it’s trying to help by setting that pain volume dial high to let you know something is wrong.
+Hypervigilance sets that pain volume dial high to err on the side of letting you know something is wrong.
 I like to tell patients there is a way that you can use your conscious thoughts and feelings about the symptoms to turn down that volume dial."
 She continued:

 5. Reinforce Practice to Retrain the Body’s Response

 “When it comes to chronic pain or symptom recovery, many patients are used to relying on a treatment, provider, or therapy to be their answer," said Dr. Krishnaswami.
 "Without it, they may feel they cannot function.
-Lin Health is actually turning that on its head because patients who go through this program are learning to rely on the way they’re thinking and being aware of their own thoughts.
-Lin is very patient empowerment-centered.”
+Lin Health is actually turning that on its head because patients who go through this program are learning to rely on themselves, changing the way they’re thinking and being aware of their own thoughts.
+Lin is very centered on patient empowerment.”

 To get people on the same page is not always easy.
 “Sometimes it takes repeated visits,” noted Dr. Krishnaswami.
 “Sometimes the person is very attached to the identity, the diagnosis and what it means.
 And that is no fault to the person – they’re just trying to find a foothold in the scary world of chronic symptoms.